andretadeu/maven-jigsaw-examples/fairy-tales-jmod-jlink/README.md

-# maven-jigsaw-examples
+# fairy-tales-jmod-jlink

-Evaluating what was done in https://github.com/gradle-guides/building-java-9-modules and porting it to Maven.
+Evaluating what was done in https://github.com/gradle-guides/building-java-9-modules and porting it to Maven, and changing it to use JMOD and JLink.

 ## Prerequisites